Silsesquioxane: Reactivity

+Substituent modifications

 Depending on the R substituent, the exterior of cage can be further modified.
 When R = H, the Si-H group can undergo hydrosilylation or oxidation to the silanol.
 Bridged polysilsesquioxanes are most readily prepared from clusters that contain two or more trifunctional silyl groups attached to non-hydrolysable silicon-carbon bonds, with typical sol-gel processing.
 Vinyl-substituted silsesquioxanes can be linked by the alkene metathesis.